-Ananda is one of the key terms of Yoga and Vedanta, and like many of the others very much misunderstood.
+Ananda is one of the key terms of Yoga and Vedanta, and like many of the others often misunderstood.
 Ananda is translated as bliss though it has no real equivalent in the English language.
-Bliss is at best a helpful approximation but can also be misleading.
+Bliss is at best a helpful approximation but can be misleading.

 Ananda is composed of the prefix ‘aa’ indicating superlative nature, and nanda meaning joy, happiness, contentment or delight.
-In other words, it is a deeper and timeless dimension of happiness, not just a higher degree of the ordinary joys that we normally experience in life.
+In other words, Ananda refer to the deeper and timeless dimension of happiness, not just a higher degree of the joys that we normally experience in life.

 The first thing to understand is that Ananda is not a dualistic emotion.
 It is not a high that is connected to a low.
 Ananda is a non-dualistic state of awareness, Chidananda.
 It is a unitary state of feeling/knowing/seeing and being, in which we can experience the essence, peace and delight that is the ground of all existence beyond time and space.

 Emotion in the ordinary sense is largely a rajasic or tamasic state or condition of turbulence or attachment that is transient in nature.
 An emotional high must alternate with an emotional low.
 The more extreme our emotional highs become the corresponding emotional lows are likely to be there as well.
 Emotion is a dualistic reaction of the ego and reflects bodily pleasures and instincts as well as personal social interactions.
 Ananda is beyond all embodiment or mental conditions, one with the inner Seer or Atman.